 Maureen and Natasha teach yoga and Pilates, respectively, in Ouray, CO.
 Collectively, the two have been practicing, studying, and teaching for nearly 30 years.
 In addition to offering weekly and monthly classes at various locations in Ouray and Ridgway, both are available for private and small-group classes by appointment.
 Whether you’re a local, a seasonal resident, or a visitor to Ouray, you’ll find an ideal class that fits your schedule.

-Natasha found her passion for Pilates just over two years ago working with Ridgway instructors Jill Jordan and Michelle Kodis.
+Natasha found her passion for Pilates working with Ridgway instructors Jill Jordan and Michelle Kodis.
 Between teaching more than 30 dance classes and 100 children each week, rehearsing and acting as Artistic Director of Weehawken Dance, and living with somewhat severe scoliosis, Natasha needed something to help maintain her body, mind, and spirit.
 Pilates did all of this for her, and she became hooked!
-Natasha is pursuing her Pilates certification through Balanced Body with Annette Petit in Telluride, CO; she anticipates being fully certified in mat, reformer, trapeze table, cadillac, and tower in early 2017.
+Natasha pursued her Pilates certification through Balanced Body with Annette Petit in Telluride, CO.
 In addition to teaching and practicing Pilates, Natasha loves to travel, hike, dance, wear her pointe shoes, “play” on aerial equipment, eat good food, and drink fine wine.
 Natasha is a certified ballet instructor, pursuing her training in New York through the American Ballet Theatre.
 In 2012, Natasha completed her National Training Curriculum certification in all levels of the program.
 Natasha is an ABT® Certified Teacher, who has successfully completed the ABT® Teacher Training Intensive in Primary through Level 7 of the ABT® National Training Curriculum.

 Mairi is a passionate yoga student and teacher.
 She recently returned from India where she completed her 500-hour yoga teacher training; before this, Mairi attended a variety of workshops and trainings to dive deeper into all that is yoga.
 Since completing her 200-hour yoga certification in 2012, Mairi has remained curious in her offerings as a yoga teacher and is currently exploring Sound Healing with a beautiful set of Himalayan Singing Bowls.
 While Mairi focuses on sharing traditional Hatha Yoga, she brings an element of flow to her teachings.
 Mairi develops balance, strength and stability in her students, so they too can reap the benefits of their practice off of the yoga mat.
 To further complement her students’ practice, Mairi incorporates meditation and breathwork techniques in her classes.
 Mairi honors the roots of yoga and also respects modern techniques and research, and loves to offer practices such as yin yoga.
-Mairi teaches Rise & Shine Yoga on Fridays at 7:30 am.
+Join Mairi for her four-week series, Monday evenings, beginning, September 9, 2019.